3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/css-animations-and-transitions.md

 }

 .square:hover {
-    ...
+    background: darkBlue;
-    transform: translateX(100px); /* end state */
+    transform: skewX(20deg) translateX(100px); /* end state */
 }
 ```

 ![](http://i.imgur.com/ylb6WX9.gif)

-Use the definitions above to work on the exercises below:
+Use the definitions above to work on the exercises below to work with your second div with a class of `square2`:

 1. Rotate your box 45 degrees
 2. Translate it along the X axis by 200px